 As George Lorimer, a renowned American journalist & author said ‘Wake up with determination and go to bed with satisfaction.’

 I’ve shared my former love of multi-tasking in a previous post (Staying Focused Amidst Chaos) and I must admit that this is one tough habit to quit.

 Though it may seem that you’re saving time by doing several tasks at a time, studies show that it can actually reduce your productivity by up to 40%!

 As tempting as it is to get more than one task at a time, you’re much better off focusing your attention on single-tasking.
-This way, you are more likely to not only to get it done quicker, the results of your efforts will likely to be of a higher quality!
+This way, you are more likely not only to get it done quicker, but the results of your efforts will also likely be of a higher quality!

 3. Constantly checking emails and/or social media

 Gone were the days that I would check new emails as soon as they hit my inbox.
-So is my habit of constant checking of social media accounts.
+So is my habit of constantly checking social media accounts.

 Unless your job actually demands that you check each email (customer service agents etc.) or social media (social media managers) post as soon as they’re received or shared, there is definitely no need for it as it can be a huge distraction and fuels procrastination.

 Instead, schedule short sessions dedicated to checking emails and social media into your calendar at the beginning of your workday, the middle of it, and at the end.

 This way, you’re still getting around to responding to important emails and messages in a timely manner.
 Better yet, it will help to curb the time you spend on them so you have more time to spend on the main tasks of the day.